What happens when you fork a project?

 The answer will depend on your workflow.
 However, the most common way to work within a team is to use branches.
-Branches are great to work independently and showing your work to your teammates, but keeping it separate from the master branch until the work is actually ready.
+Branches are great to work independently and showing your work to your teammates, but keeping it separate from the main branch until the work is actually ready.

 Creating a branch is something you’ll do regularly if you are collaborating with anyone or if you are maintaining multiple releases simultaneously.
 It’s a way of keeping your work separate from the main branch until it is complete and approved.
 Branches can be used even if you're working on a project alone.
 It can be as simple as working on a feature and needing to create a branch to implement a hotfix.